PokeNavBot/pokenav-documentation/_sources/moderation.md.txt

 #### What Restrictions Are There On POI?

-Your server cannot have a POI with the same name, type and location.
+Your server cannot have multiple POI with the same name, type and location.

 You can create a POI with the same name and type, but PokeNav won't be able to find it without assistance.